2 Bayesian model selection and averaging

 Complexity prior (Castillo, Schmidt-Hieber, and Vaart 2015).

 We found the Beta-Binomial prior to be a very good default in practice, attaining a good balance between false positive control and preserving power to detect non-zero coefficients.
-This is the default prior in modelSelection
+This is the default prior in modelSelection and, unless you have good reasons for doing otherwise, we suggest that you use this.

 For readers who are more familiar with the frequentist literature, the Beta-Binomial prior inspired the popular Extended BIC (EBIC) criterion (Chen and Chen 2008).
 Roughly speaking, the model with highest posterior probability under the Beta-Binomial prior is asymptotically equivalent to the model with best EBIC.